TEIKYO SDGs report"Motivation" created by the latest technology

 The value of occupational therapy

-Occupational therapy is a specialist in the movement of muscles and bones in basic movements (work) necessary for daily life, work, sports, etc. I often work in hospitals and clinics, and I devise programs to implement occupational therapy according to the physical condition of patients.
-When I started my career as an occupational therapist in the early 1990s, little was known about what I was doing.
-While working as an occupational therapist, I studied the lack of knowledge and skills each time.
-Since 2010, I have attended Graduate School at Kyushu University for four years and have experience in researching bones.
-A major issue here is the penetration rate of prosthetic hands.
-Compared to prosthetic legs, the number of users is extremely small.
+Occupational therapists specialize in the basic movements of muscles and bones during work, which are essential for daily life, work, sports, and other activities.
+They often work in hospitals and clinics, developing occupational therapy programs tailored to each patient's physical condition.
+I began my career as an occupational therapist in the early 1990s, when little was known about the job.
+While working as an occupational therapist, I continually studied to improve my knowledge and skills.
+From 2010, I attended Graduate School at Kyushu University for four years, where I studied bones.
+Even now, I frequently work with patients who have suffered limb fractures or amputations.
+A major issue is the prevalence of prosthetic limbs.
+Compared to prosthetic limbs, prosthetic limbs are used far less frequently.

 The main reasons are price and weight.
 Since the movement of the hand is complicated, a prosthetic hand called myoelectric prosthesis is used, which uses electrical signals to the muscles to move voluntarily.
 It is made in Germany and has excellent functions, but it is expensive at 1.2 to 2.8 million yen.
 It looks heavy and is often avoided by patients.
 Therefore, we thought that we could use a 3D printer to develop a myoelectric prosthetic arm with significantly reduced cost and weight.
 First, I researched people who were developing platforms such as CPUs and had similar aspirations, and purchased platforms that would be useful for prosthetic hand development.
 Next, together with the students, we designed each part using CAD, printed it with a 3D printer, and assembled it.
 As a result, I was able to make a myoelectric prosthesis for 60,000 yen.
 After testing it on people who needed it, we found that it worked well, and are now making it for people who want it.
 In the field of occupational therapy, I feel that it is becoming more and more important to work together to develop solutions that integrate human body research, patient needs, and society's cutting-edge technology.